 Why do you imagine, is it any different in your body?
 Well I can tell you it isn't any different.
 What is it, do you suppose, that triggers the many and varied list of conditions that affects the legs, more than any other area of the body?

 Yes, it's the fact that this material can't escape, it's being trapped, and when it becomes toxic to the body, causes an inflammatory response in the legs.
 THUS YOU HAVE LYMPH OEDEMA!

 Many of the conditions above cause a restriction in movement.
 What happens when you don't move?
 Your lymphatic system stagnates, slows down and eventually stops working.

 That much liquid, toxic material and warmth (because by now the debris is heating up and the body has to maintain a certain temperature), is the ideal breeding ground for germs and infection.
 If it can't go up to the cleansing organs, like the liver, kidneys, spleen and lungs, where does this infectious material go?
 Right out through the skin, as dry, cracked, irritated, ulcerated skin.
 Just below the skin the tissue becomes course, dense and fibrous.
 Again a breeding ground for bacteria.

-How many conditions below are related to infection?
+How many conditions above are related to infection?
 Lots!
 So you see LEG HEALTH IS ONE OF THE MOST IMPORTANT THINGS YOU CAN PAY ATTENTION TO, TO HELP YOUR OVERALL LONG-TERM HEALTH AND WELLBEING.

 I know this all sounds awfully alarmist, and for that I'm sorry if you think so.
 What's the one thing you are given when you present with any of these symptoms?
 That's right, massive doses of anti-biotics.
 Anti-biotics rely on a functioning circulatory system for their delivery.